richardp6889/sep11-freedom-project/tool/learning-log.md

 I moved the working impact folder into my projects folder and started working on the player.js.
 Switch the bricks for the level with a moss.

 02/21
 I extend the first level and added the background for it

+03/01
+This week I spent my time making sprite for my game and added the only one I completed which is the tree.
+I probably wil spend continuing sprite creation and learning what size I should scale them to so they don't look chopped if I want to reuse it later on.

 <!--
 * Links you used today (websites, videos, etc)